Astrid Lindgren's plays: Mästerdetektiven Kalle Blomkvist: För kasperteater två korta akter

-Astrid Lindgren wrote the Puppetry play in the 1950s.
-In 1955 the play was published in the Swedish book Serverat, Ers Majestät!
-The book was published by Lindgren's friend Elsa Olenius, a pioneer in children's theater.
+Astrid Lindgren wrote the puppetry play in the 1950s.
+In 1955 the play was published in the Swedish book Serverat, Ers Majestät!, by Lindgren's friend Elsa Olenius, a pioneer in children's theater.
 She had previously staged some of Lindgren's plays, including plays about Pippi Longstocking.
 The story was not translated into English.

 Serverat, Ers Majestät!

 Serverat, Ers Majestät!
 (Served, Your Majesty!) is a play by Astrid Lindgren.